xyephy/whive/doc/descriptors.md

-# Support for Output Descriptors in Whiveyes Core
+# Support for Output Descriptors in Whive Core

-Since Whiveyes Core v2.0.0, there is support for Output Descriptors in the `scantxoutset` RPC call.
+Since Whive Core v2.0.0, there is support for Output Descriptors in the `scantxoutset` RPC call.
 This is a simple language which can be used to describe collections of output scripts.